DMY2003/CS-IB/README.md

 # CS-IB
 My Computer Science Higher Level IA for International Baccalaureate (IB) Years 2019-2021

-I achieved a 7/7 for this project and the subject overall.
-You can use it as an example, but don't forget to reference everything!
+I achieved a 7 for this project and the subject overall.
+You can use it as an example.
+Don't forget to reference everything!

 # BMI Calculator with a MySQL Database in Java
-The repository contains the "Documentation" and "product" sections.
-I used NetBeans as my IDEA, hence the unique way of structuring the source code.
+The repository contains the "Documentation" and "Product" sections.
+I used NetBeans as my IDE, hence the unique way of structuring the source code.

 **Some images from documentation:**